IBM/spm-citizen-engagement/custom-sso-mfa/universal-access-custom/explicitSSOLoginRedirection/README.md

 For Social Program Management releases earlier than 7.0.9.0 iFix6, and as a good practice, set the REACT_APP_LOGOUT_END_POINT=/logout.jsp variable.
 For 7.0.9.0 iFix6 and later releases, set the REACT_APP_LOGOUT_END_POINT=/logout variable.

-## Configuration when using IBM Security Verify access as an identity provider
+## Variable configuration with IBM Security Verify access as an identity provider

 Configure the ``REACT_APP_SAMLSSO_EXPLICIT_URL`` variable as shown in the following examples.